dwajsman/wmdd_4935/week1/01intro.md

 but JavaScript running on a server can be accessed from those devices as well as many others.
-There are JavaScript engines that make it possible to run JavaScript on many devices now, from powerful servers, to inexpensive microcontrollers, we will of course be focusing on the server and therefor NodeJS and the V8 engine.
+There are JavaScript engines that make it possible to run JavaScript on many devices now, from powerful servers, to inexpensive microcontrollers, we will of course be focusing on the server and therefore NodeJS and the V8 engine.

 The V8 engine is an open source project and if you are comfortable with C++ you can take a look at the source code, or even incorporate it into your own project.
 [V8 github repo](https://github.com/v8/v8)

-### event-driven, non-blocking
+### Event-driven, non-blocking

 We are going to come back to these two concepts throughout the course, but for now we will continue with introductory or broad strokes definitions.